cleytonmuto/cryptography/README.md

 ## Notes

 - **Keep private keys secure**: Never share your private keys
+- **PEM format**: Keys are generated in standard PEM format, compatible with OpenSSL and most cryptographic tools
+- **Key format**: The application accepts both PEM format (with headers/footers) and raw Base64 keys
 - **Strong passwords**: Use strong, unique passwords for AES encryption
 - **Key backup**: Always backup your keys in a secure location
 - **File compatibility**: Encrypted files are binary and not human-readable